Automation on Production Lines: Enhancing Product Quality with Anomaly Detection

 Can A.I. enabled process automation revolutionize the anomaly detection process and transform the way manufacturers operate?
 Let’s find out.

 Manufacturers often use industrial systems that gather data from different sensors, and this data can vary drastically, taking into account different levels of noise, frequency of production, various frequencies of measurement etc. These variations can make data difficult to work with, which is why a high level of accuracy is required.

-Using Intelligent Automation and A.I. image recognition, manufacturers can drastically improve quality control with a highly predictable level of accuracy.
+Using A.I. image recognition, manufacturers can drastically improve quality control with a highly predictable level of accuracy.
 We worked with a computer microchip manufacturer to create an anomaly detection solution that used these technologies to identify and remove cracks and anomalies in their materials, without disrupting the manufacturing process.